 Clear Lake enjoys a tremendous music program led by Lori Kelley.
-Mrs. Kelley has been at CL for 20 years and is highly regarded for her work with our students.
+Mrs. Kelley has been at CL for over 20 years and is highly regarded for her work with our students.
 The kids attend music three days a week and explore the world of music – rhythm, singing, instruments, Lummi sticks and more!
-Students even learn how to play recorders during the last trimester of the year.

 Mrs. Kelley also leads the student body in chants and songs during assemblies and coordinates annual music events for families to enjoy seeing what students have learned in music class.
 Watch for announcements regarding these events!

 Physical Education (P.E.)

 We are very lucky to have a P.E. specialist this year who teaches at Clear Lake one day per week (she teaches the other four days at Meadow View).
 Classes attend one session of P.E. on a rotating schedule each Wednesday.

 The specialist, Casey White, focuses on a variety of movement fundamentals, games and sports skills.
 Early in the year, sessions are dedicated to introducing Playworks rules and games.
 As the year progresses, more advanced skills will be introduced.
 The specialist coordinates with the classroom teacher so that the second period of P.E. each week (taught by the classroom teacher) can extend instruction from earlier in the week.